Pypion/project-graphite/README.md

 ## Branches
 ### dev
 Development branch.
 All planning and development work happens here.<br/>
-All changes to files must be made in the dev branch.<br/>
+All major and minor changes to files must be made in the dev branch.<br/>

 ### beta
 Beta branch.
 All beta testing of the software happens here.<br/>
+All revision changes to files must be made in the beta branch.<br/>

 ### stable
 Stable branch.
 Complete and stable versions of the software are stored here.<br/>